adamchel/stitch-js-sdk/stitch_sdks.rst

 The purpose of a push provider client is to register a Stitch user for push notifications that may be sent by another Stitch user or from the Stitch admin console.
 The push client does not necessarily set up the device to receive the notifications, because that functionality will generally require the use of a third-party SDK from a third-party messaging service.

-More commonly, the third-party messaging service will provide a “registration token” or some other unique identifying token for the device, and that token needs to be registered with the currently logged in Stitch user’s device so that push notifications sent to a particular user are also sent to the device with that registration token.
+More commonly, the third-party messaging service will provide a "registration token" or some other unique identifying token for the device, and that token needs to be registered with the currently logged in Stitch user’s device so that push notifications sent to a particular user are also sent to the device with that registration token.

 A sample push client implementation is as follows: